u7484835/RiskAI/Assets/Design Specification.md

 ## Implementation

 The bulk of the implementation has been scaffolded in the project code directory.
-Please see the files, functions and classes definitions and docstrings for more detailed specifications.
+Please see the files, functions and classes definitions and docstrings for more detailed specifications, and the hierarchy charts in the directory.
 This section will give a brief overview of the system.

 ### Data Structures